-Something to notice after applying the static corrections in Figure 3 is that the events that correspond to the moveout curve align horizontally while the others have some angle with respect to the horizontal.
+Each traveltime curve is used as a static correction and is applied to the shot gather.
+After applying the static corrections, the events that correspond to the moveout curve align horizontally while the others have some angle with respect to the horizontal.
 This horizontal alignment increases the lateral similarity of the traces.
 We use the semblance to measure this similarity.
 The semblance S_T at time t is defined as: